DHBWLoerrach/CampusApp/README.md

 ## Live Reload and Debugging

-Please refer to the React Native documentation to learn how about live/hot reloading and debugging options (http://facebook.github.io/react-native/docs/debugging.html)
+Please refer to the React Native documentation to learn about live/hot reloading and debugging options (http://facebook.github.io/react-native/docs/debugging.html)

 ## License